SteveHondl/prework-study-guide/README.md

 ## Usage

 The Prework Study Guide offers notes about 4 topics: HTML, CSS, JavaScript, and Git.
 For suggestions on what to study first, open the Chrome DevTools by pressing "Command+Option+I" (MacOS) or "Control+Shift+I" (Windows).
 A console panel should be open either below or to the side of the webpage in the browser.
-A list of topics I have learned from the Preowkrk along with a random suggestion of what to study first should be visible.
+A list of topics I have learned from the Preowkrk along with a random suggestion of what to study first should be visible to the user.

 ## Credits